-There’s a place in downtown Dayton where you can munch on a Colombian arepa while you examine woven alpaca textiles, sample a French crêpe and pick up garden tools, or tuck into a New Zealand meat pie and peruse a selection of handmade jewelry.
+There’s a place in downtown Dayton where you can sip on a cool local gazpacho while you examine woven alpaca textiles, sample a savory French crêpe and pick up garden tools, or tuck into a New Zealand meat pie and peruse a selection of handmade jewelry.

 All this and more is possible at Dayton’s 2nd Street Market, operated by Five Rivers MetroParks.
 The market, located in a historic former freight house, runs year round Thursday through Sunday.
-Open now for 30 years, the operation became part of the MetroParks system 15 years ago.
+First started 30 years ago at Wegerzyn Gardens the market moved to a new home in a repurposed industrial corner of Dayton in 2001–with more space to grow.
 Its mission to connect local growers with buyers and promote programs that encourage access to local food and organic products is realized with the market’s more than 50 carefully curated vendors.
 With a goal of zero waste, vendors are prohibited from using styrofoam, and the market features a recycling program with a compost initiative in the works.